rafaeltedesco/rafaeltedesco/README.md

 ### Welcome to my Profile

 My name is Rafael Tedesco.
-I'm currently living in Brazil and I'm 31.
+I live in Brazil, SPP and I'm 31.

 Started my journey in tech when I was 14 programming games.
+My first programming language was Javascript.
 At age 18 I started to teach algorithms and programming languages like Pascal, Delphi and PHP.

-I'm a Backend Programming Instructor and my pleasure is to follow my students accomplishments and turn ideas into code in my free time.
+Currently I'm a Backend Programming Instructor in Javascript Stack and my pleasure is to follow my students accomplishments and turn ideas into code in my free time.

 At the moment I'm building a repo that aims to bring at least two example projects of each Design Pattern cataloged in Typescript Language.
 The repo can be reached through here: [Typescript Design Patterns](https://github.com/rafaeltedesco/Typescript_Design_Patterns)